fmatthew5876/stdcxx-bitops/proposal/shift.md

 This proposal is a pure library extension.
 It does not require any changes in the core language and does not depend on any other library extensions.
 The proposal is composed entirely of free functions.
 The proposed functions are added to the `<cmath>` header.
 No new headers are introduced.
-Implementation of this proposal may require platform specific support from the compiler via intrinsics.
+Implementation of this proposal may require platform specific support from the compiler via intrinsics or inline assembly.

 Motivation
 ================